ninjasource/Ninja.WebSockets/README.md

 ## Getting Started

-As a Client, use the WebSocketClientFactory
+As a client, use the WebSocketClientFactory

 ```csharp
 var factory = new WebSocketClientFactory();